Swedish Antisemitic Union

-Swedish Antisemitic Union (Svenska Antisemitiska Föreningen) was an anti-Jewish organisation in the early 1920s.
+Swedish Antisemitic Union (Svenska Antisemitiska Föreningen) was an anti-Jewish organisation, established in 1923.
 It promoted hostility towards Jews and also used the Swastika.
 The Swedish Antisemitic Union was in a sense, a forerunner to the Nazi parties that later evolved in Sweden.
+The association also organized boycotts of Jewish-owned companies and among the organisations slogans was "Sweden for Swedes".
 The organisation ceased to exist in 1931.